Jack-Sibley/ancestral-visionary/src/additional-rules/state-based-actions.md

 + **704.5g** If a creature has toughness greater than 0, it has damage marked on it, and the total damage marked on it is greater than or equal to its toughness, that creature has been dealt lethal damage and is destroyed.
 Regeneration can replace this event.
 + **704.5h** If a creature has toughness greater than 0, and it’s been dealt damage by a source with deathtouch since the last time state-based actions were checked, that creature is destroyed.
 Regeneration can replace this event.
 + **704.5i** If a planeswalker has loyalty 0, it’s put into its owner’s graveyard.
-+ **704.5j** If a player controls two or more legendary permanents with the same name, that player chooses one of them, and the rest are put into their owners’ graveyards.
++ **704.5j** If two or more legendary permanents with the same name are controlled by the same player, that player chooses one of them, and the rest are put into their owners’ graveyards.
 This is called the “legend rule.”
 + **704.5k** If two or more permanents have the supertype world, all except the one that has had the world supertype for the shortest amount of time are put into their owners’ graveyards.
 In the event of a tie for the shortest amount of time, all are put into their owners’ graveyards.
 This is called the “world rule.”
 + **704.5m** If an Aura is attached to an illegal object or player, or is not attached to an object or player, that Aura is put into its owner’s graveyard.
 + **704.5n** If an Equipment or Fortification is attached to an illegal permanent or to a player, it becomes unattached from that permanent or player.
 It remains on the battlefield.